Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzVmssVaultCertificateConfig.md

 ## SYNTAX

 ```
-New-AzureRmVmssVaultCertificateConfig [[-CertificateUrl] <String>] [[-CertificateStore] <String>]
+New-AzVmssVaultCertificateConfig [[-CertificateUrl] <String>] [[-CertificateStore] <String>]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzureRmVmssVaultCertificateConfig** cmdlet specifies the secret that needs to be placed on the Virtual Machine Scale Set (VMSS) virtual machines.
+The **New-AzVmssVaultCertificateConfig** cmdlet specifies the secret that needs to be placed on the Virtual Machine Scale Set (VMSS) virtual machines.
-The output of this cmdlet is intended to be used with the Add-AzureRmVmssSecret cmdlet.
+The output of this cmdlet is intended to be used with the Add-AzVmssSecret cmdlet.

 ## EXAMPLES

 ### Example 1: Create a Key Vault certificate configuration
 ```
-PS C:\> New-AzureRmVmssVaultCertificateConfig -CertificateUrl "http://keyVaultName.vault.contoso.net/secrets/secretName/secretVersion" -CertificateStore "MyCerts"
+PS C:\> New-AzVmssVaultCertificateConfig -CertificateUrl "http://keyVaultName.vault.contoso.net/secrets/secretName/secretVersion" -CertificateStore "MyCerts"
 ```

 This command creates a Key Vault certificate configuration that uses the certificate store named MyCerts located at the specified certificate URL.